Citing Sources Guide

 - What are Citations & Why Citations Matter?

 - when you use another's exact words, you need to use quotation marks

 - when you take someone else's idea and put it in your own words

 - when you describe another's ideas briefly

-- Use data, statistics, images, or AI
+- When you use data, statistics, images, or content generated by artificial intelligence.

 - You must cite the source regardless of the author or content creator when you use an idea, content, or words that are not your own.
 Examples of sources are: